openuserai/openuser/README.md

 # OpenUser

-**Where people and agents connect.**
+**Your digital profile for AI**

-Create a profile through an AI interview and connect it to your agents so every tool truly understands you.
-Go live when you're ready.
-Let other people's agents find you, integrate into AI economy, and automate collaboration across the AI world.
+Create a profile every AI can understand.
+Your agents stop forgetting you.
+Other agents can find you, connect with you, and work with you.
+Claim your place in the AI world.

 <!-- Uncomment and fill in:
 **[⭐ Join the waitlist](https://openuser.ai)**